To learn more about the areas nearby, why not read through our guide to Beccles or our guide to Southwold.

 Those wishing to indulge into Lowestoft’s rich Maritime History will be able to explore Heritage Quay and the Maritime Museum.
 There is also the opportunity to buy some local fish from one of the merchants or from the local smoke house.

 Heading away from the beach, the town is surrounded by a wide choice of attractions, ranging from museums, wildlife parks, piers and other facilities that will keep all visitors entertained.
+Visit the fantastic Africa Alive! wildlife park which is set in 100 acres of stunning Suffolk countryside and offers the chance to spot a wide range of British wildlife as well as five species of African savannah animals, including our graceful giraffe and heavyweight rhinos.

 The Marina Theatre provides a number of high quality acts throughout the year and is also the eastern home to the internationally acclaimed Royal Philharmonic Orchestra.
 Every Christmas the Marina hosts a spectacular Panto that makes the trip to Lowestoft well worth it for that alone!
 See The Marina Theatre for current listings